MonashMath/SCI1022/programming_languages.md

 # `Matlab`

-`Matlab` is a commercial numerical computing environment that is easy to learn and use, and is a very popular at undegraduate university programmes, especially in mathematics and some engineering disciplines.
+`Matlab` is a commercial numerical computing environment that is easy to learn and use, and is a very popular at undergraduate university programmes, especially in mathematics and some engineering disciplines.
 It might be easier for beginners.
-However, it is a propietary language.
+However, it is a proprietary language.
 The basic package comes with algebra, data processing and plotting tools.
 Extra functionality is provided by Mathworks through toolkits (at an extra cost).

 # `R`